 \subsection{Causally Regularized Tokenization}

 We have shown how Pareto optimal scaling laws change based on bits per pixel (bpp) used for tokenization.
 We have also shown that increasing bits per pixel above 16k codebook size and 256 tokens per image generally makes scaling worse.
 Further, while reducing to 1k codebook size improves the scaling law marginally, explicitly reducing the reconstruction capacity to such a degree greatly harms generation performance close to saturation.
 Going past bpp as a measure of rate, we study an alternate rate-distortion trade-off based on optimizing stage 1 latents for stage 2 performance.
 Our guiding question is: \textit{since our stage 2 model is an auto-regressive transformer, can we imbue this inductive bias into the tokenizer?} We show we can take our optimal baseline tokenizer and apply a simple causal regularization that improves scaling without changing bpp used for compression.

-\textbf{Setup.} Figure~\ref{fig:crt} demonstrates our key intervention.
+\textbf{Setup.} Figure~\ref{fig:teaser_fig_paper9} demonstrates our key intervention.
 We apply an $\ell_2$ loss parameterized by a causal transformer to the tokens \emph{before} quantization, and backpropagate this loss to the encoder of the our stage 1 auto-encoder.
 We train with this model-based loss ($\mathcal L_{CRT}$) in conjunction standard VQGAN losses, using the same hyperparameters as our baseline recipe.
 Applying this loss with cross-entropy after quantization is intuitive; however, we found that this damages reconstruction fidelity too much (see Section~\ref{sec:analysis}), since VQ tokens change discretely during training.
 If token $i$ changes to token $j$, the cross-entropy loss treats it the same regardless of how similar the tokens $i$ and $j$ are.
 Meanwhile, $\ell_2$ on pre-quantized tokens are naturally similarity aware.